 Wait for Approval: Online applications take 1-3 business days to be reviewed by the CDPHE.
 Mail applications may take 6-8 weeks

 A qualified healthcare provider must recommend marijuana treatment for a person before they can legally obtain marijuana products for medical use in Colorado.
 According to Article XVIII, Section 14 of the Colorado Constitution, registered medical marijuana patients and caregivers can legally purchase marijuana products from licensed dispensaries.
-The qualifying medical conditions for cannabis treatment in Colorado include:
+The qualifying medical conditions for cannabis treatment in 2024 in Colorado include:

 Yes, you can obtain a medical marijuana card by applying online via the CDPHE online application system.
 You can also get a physician's recommendation to use medical marijuana via telemedicine in accordance with the Colorado Medical Board policies.